 At the Marine Corps base Camp Lejeune, scientific and medical evidence revealed that the contaminated drinking water there exposed individuals to higher risks of Parkinson's disease.
 In turn, residents of Camp Lejeune faced an exponentially high risk of developing Parkinson's disease.

-Of all the environmental toxins and toxic substances found in the water at Camp Lejeune military base water system, one, in particular, creates a significantly increased risk of Parkinson's disease.
-Testing found TCE, also known as trichloroethylene, in high concentrations throughout the contaminated drinking water at Camp Lejeune specifically the water going in and out of the Hadnot Point water treatment plant.
+Of all the environmental toxins and toxic substances found in the Camp Lejeune military base water system, one, in particular, creates a significantly increased risk of Parkinson's disease.
+Scientific testing revealed TCE, also known as trichloroethylene, in high concentrations throughout the contaminated drinking water at Camp Lejeune, specifically in the water processed at the Hadnot Point water treatment plant.

 Trichloroethylene, TCE, is not an everyday substance that should be present in water, let alone in drinking water.
 It is a compound used in various products, but in the instance at Camp Lejeune, its presence is likely related to cleaning materials.
-TCE is a common ingredient in cleaning solutions and solvents used by dry cleaning companies in their operations and to clean metal equipment such as tanks commonly found at a military base.
+TCE is a common ingredient in cleaning solutions and solvents used by dry cleaning companies and to clean metal equipment such as tanks commonly found at military bases.

-TCE is also a known carcinogen or cancer-causing substance identified as such by the National Cancer Institute.
+TCE is also identified as a known carcinogen or cancer-causing substance by the National Cancer Institute.
 Other substances of concern found in the drinking water throughout the contamination period at Camp Lejeune include PCE, benzene, and vinyl chloride.
-The contaminants in the Camp Lejeune water supply were at an alarming level many times greater than what was deemed safe by the Environmental Protection Agency (EPA).
+The contaminants in the Camp Lejeune water supply were at an alarming level, many times greater than what was deemed safe by the Environmental Protection Agency (EPA).

-Another scientific research study entitled, Trichloroethylene, a ubiquitous environmental contaminant in the risk for Parkinson's disease, illustrated that TCE causes degeneration of dopaminergic neurons of the brain which in turn slowly results in the onset of Parkinson's disease.
+Another scientific research study entitled, Trichloroethylene, a ubiquitous environmental contaminant in the risk for Parkinson's disease, showed that TCE causes degeneration of brain neurons which slowly results in the onset of Parkinson's disease.

-In 2009, the National Research Council (NRC), published a study titled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects.
-This report contained epidemiological studies displaying potential health outcomes relating TCE and PCE exposure to the diagnosis of Parkinson's disease.
-These harmful chemicals are linked to a wide variety of medical issues and a host of cancers per this study.
+In 2009, the National Research Council (NRC) published a study titled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects.
+These epidemiological studies showed potential health outcomes and related TCE and PCE exposure to Parkinson's disease diagnoses.
+The harmful chemicals found in Camp Lejeune water are linked to a wide variety of medical issues and a host of cancers, according to this study.

-The Agency for Toxic Substances and Disease Registry (ATSDR) has similarly performed a number of research studies again linking these primary contaminants in the water supply at Camp LeJeune to a subsequent diagnosis of Parkinson's disease.
+Finally, the Agency for Toxic Substances and Disease Registry (ATSDR) has performed a number of similar research studies, again linking these primary contaminants in the water supply at Camp LeJeune to a later diagnosis of Parkinson's disease.

 Camp Lejeune residents were routinely exposed to harmful chemicals and known carcinogens, such as TCE and PCE.
-Thus, we believe there is a very strong causal link relating to Camp Lejeune Parkinson's disease based on independent scientific evidence.
+Thus, we believe there is a very strong causal link relating Camp Lejeune Parkinson's disease diagnoses to the toxic water based on independent scientific evidence.

-How Did the Water Contamination at Camp Lejeune in North Carolina Happen?
+How Did the Water Contamination at Camp Lejeune Happen?

-While knowing what was in the contaminated Camp Lejeune water supply can help you understand why you likely developed Parkinson's disease, you may wonder what the cause of the contamination was.
-TCE and the other contaminants of the Camp Lejeune water do not just appear in water sources.
+TCE and the other contaminants of the Camp Lejeune water did not just appear in water sources.
 The fact that it remained present in the water until the late 1980s indicates that it was routinely seeping into the water system or put there through the actions of others.

-Many studies have looked into what the source of the contamination was during the contamination period at Camp Lejeune.
-The contamination of TCE in the water appeared to have primarily occurred at the Hadnot Point water plant, which provided water to several areas, including certain residential areas.
+Many studies have looked into the source of the contamination during the contamination period at Camp Lejeune.
+The contamination of TCE in the water appeared to have primarily occurred at the Hadnot Point water plant, which provided water to several areas, including some residential areas.

-In addition, there were multiple sources of Camp Lejeune contamination, including on-base dry cleaning, storage of cleaning materials, improper disposal of waste, seepage into the ground from storage facilities, and leaks and spills at industrial sites.
+In addition, we now know there were multiple sources of Camp Lejeune contamination, including on-base dry cleaning, storage of cleaning materials, improper disposal of waste, seepage into the ground from storage facilities, and leaks and spills at industrial sites.

-The Impacts on Victims Diagnosed with Parkinson's Disease
+What Can Victims Diagnosed with Parkinson's Disease Expect?

 Although medical advances in treatment options and therapies have greatly improved the potential quality of life and life expectancy for individuals that develop Parkinson's disease, the illness is still a life-altering diagnosis.
 There is no cure for Parkinson's disease, and how the disease will progress in an individual is often unpredictable.